uaineteine/Uaine.INI/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright © 2020 Daniel Stamer-Squair